Dust sub-millimetre emission in green valley galaxies: Discussion and conclusions

-Finally, we have highlighted that sub-mm emission can help identify rejuvenating GV galaxies.
-Specifically, at a given stellar mass, GV galaxies undergoing a rejuvenation event exhibit median $\duecinquanta$ emission that is $0.1-0.4$ dex lower compared to \textit{standard} GV galaxies (Figure \ref{fig:rejuv}).
-This lower emission is because rejuvenating galaxies become bluer due to a starburst, not having had sufficient time to accumulate enough dust to produce significant sub-mm emission.
+Finally, we have highlighted that sub-millimetre emission can help us identify rejuvenating GV galaxies.
+Specifically, at a given stellar mass, GV galaxies undergoing a rejuvenation event exhibit median $\duecinquanta$ emission that is $0.1-0.4$ dex lower compared to quenching GV galaxies (Fig. \ref{fig:rejuv}).
+This lower emission is due to rejuvenating galaxies becoming bluer due to a starburst, not having had sufficient time to accumulate enough dust to produce significant sub-millimetre emission.
 Testing this prediction on an observed sample, along with other techniques for identifying rejuvenating systems, would be extremely interesting.
-To refine our understanding of the nature of transition galaxies, in subsequent works, we will extend our multi-wavelength analyses incorporating radio data that could offer a more complete view of the interplay between dust build-up, star formation histories and sub-mm/radio emission in these systems \citep[e.g.][]{Bressan2002}.\\
+To refine our understanding of the nature of transition galaxies, in subsequent works we will extend our multi-wavelength analyses by incorporating radio data; this could offer a more complete view of the interplay between dust buildup, SFHs, and sub-millimetre/radio emission in these systems \citep[e.g.][]{Bressan2002}.\\

-In conclusion, we remark the importance of the adopted galaxy evolution model that self-consistently tracks dust formation and evolution, forming the basis of this analysis.
-The model naturally predicts the delay between star formation and dust content evolution, along with the associated changes in optical colors and sub-mm emission.
-Moreover, it shows that a high (low) sub-mm emission is not always a safe signature of high (low) star formation activity.
-GV galaxies in quenching process may still feature a sub-mm similar to those of BC galaxies, while rejuvenating systems, despite being significantly star-forming, may have a relatively low sub-mm emission.
+In conclusion, we remark on the importance of the galaxy evolution model that we adopted.\ It self-consistently tracks dust formation and evolution and formed the basis of our analysis.
+The model naturally predicts the delay between star formation and dust content evolution, along with the associated changes in optical colours and sub-millimetre emission.
+Interestingly, a faster decline in the SFR with respect to dust content has also been found in a series of observational work studying the ISM of early-type galaxies \citep{Micha19,Lesnieska23,Micha24,Nadolny24}.
+Moreover, our model shows that a high (low) sub-millimetre emission is not always a failsafe signature of high (low) star formation activity.
+GV galaxies in the quenching process can still feature sub-millimetre emission similar to those of BC galaxies, while rejuvenating systems, despite being significantly star-forming, can have relatively low sub-millimetre emission.